 - What conveniences do you need?
 Do you need grip rails on the sides for senior family members?
 Should you include a bathroom remodel?

 - What capacity should the tub be?
-Japanese soaking tubs are smaller than a regular tub, but they are deeper, using more water.
+Deep soaking tubs are smaller than western style tubs, but they are deeper, using more water.
 From an environmental and a cost point of view, this could be a game-changer for you – consider adapting the outlet to recycle the grey water in your garden, thereby conserving the water you use.

 Best Japanese Soaking Tubs

 Traditional Japanese soaking tubs are made from cedar wood and there’s just nothing like the earthy Zen feel of soaking in one.
-But if you want a modern twist on your tub – one equipped with massaging jets – then you can certainly find that, too.
+But if you want a modern twist on your tub – one equipped with massaging jets – then you can certainly find models that incorporate elements of western style tubs, too.
 Here are some of my favorite models: